akerfel/glossary-pal/README.md

 Glossary Pal is a website for creating and reviewing glossary lists.
 Try it out on [https://glossary-pal.web.app](https://glossary-pal.web.app).

+This site is just a prototype.
+Therefore, you should not save any sensitive information on the site, because of security issues.

 If the site is somehow not working correctly, try using it in incognito mode.

-This site is just a prototype, and therefore we do not recommend signing up with your real email or any password you might have used elsewhere, because of security issues.
-Any fake email will work.
-Also, do not save any sensitive information on the site.

 ## Automatic translation